 BACOLOD CITY, Negros Occidental, Philippines – While COVID-19 has caused a worldwide demand for surgical masks (face masks), it is important to know how to effectively maximize its use and who should be given priority considering the limited stocks in the market.

 Health experts have given light on how to properly use surgical masks and who should wear them amid the COVID-19 scare.

-Health experts said that those who have respiratory illness must wear surgical masks, with the white side in or the absorbent side facing the mouth and the nose.
+Health experts said that those who have respiratory illness must wear surgical masks, with the white side or the absorbent side facing the mouth and the nose.

-According to Dr. Seto Wing Hong, co-director of the World Health Organization Collaborating Centre for infectious Disease Epidemiology and Control, the blue or colored side must face out because it blocks moisture and filters fluids from other commuters.
+According to Dr. Seto Wing Hong, co-director of the World Health Organization Collaborating Centre for Infectious Disease Epidemiology and Control, the blue or colored side must face out because it blocks moisture and filters fluids from other commuters.

 It filters bodily fluids such as saliva, blood, and/or small particles from other people.

 It can only be used within 8-10 hours.

 Dr. Rabindra Abeyasinghe, a World Health Organization country representative, said not all people need to wear a mask.